 - Park Features: Hiking Trails, Gardens, Contemporary Art Installations, Education Programs, Public Events

+Villa Montalvo is a wonderful place for a family-friendly hike.
 Santa Clara County Parks manages the 3.5 miles of trails throughout the hills of Villa Montalvo.
-While these trails are not stroller friendly, they are not strenuous.
+While not stroller-friendly, they are not strenuous.
 Dogs on leashes are allowed throughout the Villa Montalvo trail system.
 The most popular trails are described below.

 If you’re more in the mood for a stroll than a hike, you’ll enjoy Villa Montalvo’s arboretum.
 From the gated Italianate gardens at the base of the Great Lawn to the contemporary art woven throughout the manicured gardens, exploring this area of the Villa makes for a beautiful afternoon.
 We’ve listed some of our highlights below.

-There are many ways to mix and match the trails that wind through the undeveloped woods behind Villa Montalvo.
+Taking a hike is our favorite thing to do at Villa Montalvo.
+There are many ways to mix and match the trails that wind through the undeveloped woods behind the Villa.
 We usually begin with the Lookout Trail which leaves from Parking Lot 4, but these are certainly not the only way to explore.
 Whichever trail you choose to explore, we encourage you to start your walks early or in the later afternoon.
-These trails are not very wide, and get pretty crowded on the weekends.
+These trails are not very wide and get pretty crowded on the weekends.

-Check out the Santa Clara County’s Trail Map for all of the trail options.
+Check out Santa Clara County’s Trail Map for all of the trail options.

-We encourage starting with the Lookout Trail, as it winds through a scenic section of hillside and offers the fun payoff of looking out over the South Bay below.
+We encourage starting with the Lookout Trail, our favorite Villa Montalvo hike.
+It winds through a scenic section of hillside and offers the fun payoff of looking out over the South Bay below.

 This is the route we take most often.
 You’ll leave Parking Lot 4 and head up the Lookout Trail to Belvedere Temple.
 We usually can’t pass here without a bit of playing and posing.